-Let us now discuss the relation between the number of Grover iteration, $t$, and the probability \eqref{EQ_Px_AA_2} to hit the index $x$ of the database component, for the case where the query data is 0h or 1h.
+Let us now discuss the relation between the number of Grover iterations, $t$, and the probability \eqref{EQ_Px_AA_2} to hit the index $k$ of the database component, for the case where the query data is 0h or 1h.
 The result is plotted in Fig.~\ref{FIG_graph_Grover_0h} and \ref{FIG_graph_Grover_1h}.
-Clearly, the scaling factor and the frequency of magnification ratio are different depending on the query data, reflecting the term $\langle o|\psi' \rangle$.
-As mentioned in Section~\ref{SEC_algo_aa}, we need to estimate the value of $\langle o|\psi' \rangle$ and thereby determine the appropriate number of iteration.
-This task seems to be severe when the frequency of the oscillation $\omega = 2 \arcsin{\langle o|\psi '\rangle}$ given in Eq.~\eqref{EQ_omega} is high.
-However, for a practical database where $N_I$ is large, then $\omega$ becomes small, and as a result the probability \eqref{EQ_Px_AA_2} becomes less sensitive to the choice of $t$; in particular it is a monotonically increasing function with respect to $t$, meaning that rough choice of $t$ wight work to amplify the target probability.
+Clearly, the scaling factor and the frequency of magnification ratio are different depending on the query data, reflecting the term $\langle q|\Psi \rangle$.
+As mentioned in Section~\ref{SEC_algo_aa}, to exactly specify the optimal number of iteration $t_*$, we need to estimate the value of $\langle q|\Psi \rangle$.
+This task seems to be severe when the frequency of the oscillation $\omega = 2 \arcsin{\langle q|\Psi \rangle}$ given in Eq.~\eqref{EQ_omega} is high.
+However, for a practical database where $N_I$ is large, $\omega$ becomes small and as a result the probability \eqref{EQ_Px_AA_2} becomes a monotonically increasing function with respect to $t$, meaning that a rough choice of $t$ wight work to amplify the target probability.
 Another notable point is that 8 indices are categorized to 4 groups.
 These groups reflect Hamming Distance (HD) between the query data and each database components, namely HD=0,1,2,3 in Fig.~\ref{FIG_graph_Grover_0h}, and HD=1,2,3,4 in Fig.~\ref{FIG_graph_Grover_1h}, from top to bottom.
-This result shows that our algorithm is quite natural in the context of pattern matching, although the reason of this clear relationship is that the data are given by the binary images.
+This result shows that our algorithm is quite natural in the context of pattern matching, although this clear relationship is due to that the data are given by the binary images.